Hungary shuts EU border, taking migrant crisis into its own hands

 Amnesty International accused Hungary of "showing the ugly face of Europe's shambolic response" to the crisis.

-The great migration has led to the unravelling of one of the 28-member EU's signature achievements, its Schengen system of border-free travel across much of the continent.
+The great migration has led to the unraveling of one of the 28-member EU's signature achievements, its Schengen system of border-free travel across much of the continent.

 "I think we must talk about ways of exerting pressure," he told ZDF television, adding that some of the countries that opposed quotas were beneficiaries of EU funds.